 In this article, you'll learn all you need to know about progressive jackpots online, including how they work, the various types that are available and how they are eventually triggered.
 We'll also give you a shortlist of some of the best progressive jackpot slots around so that you can have a go at landing a big payout for yourself.
 The odds of anyone actually doing that are very slim, as you'll soon see, but plenty of lucky players have succeeded in the past, and plenty more will do so in the future.

-All online slot games have a jackpot, which is the top prize that can be won by playing.
+Progressive jackpots are online slot games that have a jackpot, which is the top prize that can be won by playing.
 Most jackpots have a fixed multiplier value that never changes.
 For example, a game with a 5,000 multiplier jackpot will pay 5,000 times the bet value to any player who succeeds in winning it.

 Progressive jackpots have no such limit.
 Instead, they have a fixed multiplier base value, and the value increases every time a player bets on the game.
 With no upper limit in place, progressive jackpots online can grow to many times the size of their base starting point.
 As these jackpots increase, they tend to attract the attention of more players, and that drives the jackpot value up even further.